soloproyectos-js/jquery.sp-require/README.md

 # $.spRequire

 A jQuery plugin to load 'async' libraries.
 This plugin can load JavaScript libraries asynchronously.
-Every file is composed by a list of CSS and JavaScript files defined in a configuration object.
+Each library is composed by a list of CSS and JavaScript files defined in a configuration object.

 See the `demo` folder for complete examples.